Scored two big wins for Turkmenistan and its national gas company

 Another client describes the firm as reliable with highly qualified and dedicated practitioners.
 Raúl Mañón in the Miami office is praised for his expansive knowledge of international law.

-Squire Patton Boggs is one of the world’s strongest integrated legal practices with more than 1,500 lawyers in 44 offices across 21 countries.
+Squire Patton Boggs is one of the world’s largest integrated law firms with more than 1,500 lawyers in 45 offices across more than 20 countries.
 For more information, visit www.squirepattonboggs.com

 George von Mehren